 Every now and then over the last decade I dreamt of creating a unique fashion show of my own, but I never had the resources to make it happen.
 I assumed it would always stay simply a dream.
 Then a few weeks ago, Eco Fashion Week Australia (EFWA) unexpectedly took my dream and made it a reality.

 When EFWA founder Zuhal Kuvan-Mills reached out and offered me the opportunity to step behind the scenes creatively, I was floored and utterly grateful.
 I knew immediately I had to find a way to honour this gift through my show's concept and also be true to who I have always been as media - someone who supports the industry as widely as possible.

-After two weeks of letting ideas flow, I settled on an upcycling challenge which I felt was fully in line with what EFWA was all about.
-Each designer was asked to create a single runway look from used men's dress shirts - thrift stores, flea markets, friend's/family's castoffs, etc. They would be encouraged to step out of the box.
+After two weeks of letting ideas flow, I settled on an upcycling challenge which I felt was fully in line with what EFWA was all about and I chose to focus this time around on designers early in their careers.
+I also wanted a mix of Eco and non-Eco designers.
+And they had to be designers not already signed up to show at EFWA.
+Each was asked to create a single runway look from used men's dress shirts - thrift stores, flea markets, friend's/family's castoffs, etc. They would be encouraged to step out of the box.
 Creativity, dream big, think unique and stretch yourself artistically were the ideas I encouraged them to embrace.
 Each were also asked to not just use the shirts as fabric, but to try and include at least one detail from the original garments.

 Zuhal generously increased the spots available from 15 to 20, which quickly filled up.
 Then through a mistake on my part, I realized I actually had 21 confirmed - so 21 it is, representing 12 countries!